ryohare/fortify-ssc-docker/README.md

 #restart again
 docker exec -it fortify-ssc-docker_ssc_1 kill 1
 ```

+Often times, to get the UI to referesh, you will need to explicilty log out of the SSC and log back in.

 At this point, the SSC, Database, Cloud Controller and Cloud Sensor should all be online and communicating with each other.